PXZUpLUK/Reforestation/README.md

-## What did the ocean say to the beach?
-Thanks for all the sediment.
+## I went to a book store and asked the saleswoman where the Self Help section was, she said if she told me it would defeat the purpose.